azaleacolburn/rhododendron/README.md

 Just a C compiler for fun

 I might finish up and write a standard library as a CS Independent Studies project for this later.

+main.arm represents the desired ARM64 to be generated from compiling main.txt

+todo:
+- [x] Tokenizing
+- [x] Parsing to AST
+- [ ] Support for functions and gotos
+- [ ] Code Generation